What is the best age to start learning music?

 The first few lessons are fundamental music theory and the student will be able to done it without the instrument.
 Though Dolce strongly encourage our students to have an instrument at home for music practices in the long run.
 Student can also purchase musical instruments through Dolce so you may prepare the appropriate musical instrument for your child e.g. Violin size and Piano brands.

-How much does my child need to practice?
+How much should my child practice?

 Teachers in Dolce School of Music encourage our beginner students to practice 20 minutes everyday.
 In Dolce School of Music, our teaching methodology is different to traditional teaching methods, in which the students become positive about practicing and striving to do better.
 The performances, activities, and games that we use in the music lessons can stimulate the student’s musical creativity.
 Hence we are proud to say that most of the students in Dolce School of Music have the passion in music and willingness to practice.